 Web meetings as part of the flow

 Web meetings are usually a way for the teacher to communicates knowledge.
 Personally, I think that meetings are better used for questions, explanations and group discussions.
-The communication should be completed before, through the participants, e.g. watched a recording of the teacher.
+The communication should be completed before, through the participants, for example watched a recording of the teacher.
 To create a “close” feeling in the discussions, you can use group rooms with a maximum of 4 participants in each group.

 Produce the training